8 Ways to Stay Connected with your Mortgage Client Database

 Tips for managing your contacts at scale

-In order to successfully manage what can become thousands of contacts, it is imperative to find a customer relationship management (CRM) system that fits well with your processes.
+In order to successfully manage what can become thousands of contacts, it is cdritical to find a customer relationship management (CRM) system that fits well with your processes.
 The right CRM can help you straddle the line of personalized yet automated outreach, while also making it easier to store useful tidbits of data about your former customers that you can access in your campaigns or later down the road during another transaction.
 If you’re on the lookout for a CRM, check out our review of some of the top systems available for mortgage professionals.

 Another great tactic for completing high-volume outreach tasks is batching.
 Instead of completing a specific task each time it comes up for a client, allow your brain to hyper-focus on getting that same task done for all clients who will need it during a period of time.
-You see this strategy used in all sorts of business applications, such as with teams who do a “power hour” of prospect outreach or with
+You see this strategy used in all sorts of business applications, such as with teams who do a “power hour” of prospect outreach or with LOs who only check and respond to their email during a predetermined block of time during the day.
+Batching is a more efficient way to handle repetitive tasks that can’t be automated.

 Last but not least, make sure to set expectations at the end of the transaction so the client knows they’ll be receiving occasional messages from you.
 And always follow the cardinal rule of relationship management: don’t spam for referrals!
 If you gave good service and continue to add value and strengthen the relationship over time, you will receive those sought after referrals.
 Nothing gets an unsubscribe faster than when the client doesn’t feel like they’re anything more than a source of business for you.